Hello, Linera

 .

-Building an Example Application
+Building an example application

 Applications running on Linera are Wasm bytecode.
 Each validator and client has a built-in Wasm virtual machine (VM) which can execute bytecode.